 Seven orchestra conductors face off in a circle in the foyer of Teatro Comunale of Bologna.
 With Orchestra.
-Studio #3 Valentina Vetturi, invites seven orchestra conductors to perform a piece by Maurice Ravel, Introduction et allegro.
+Studio #3 Valentina Vetturi invites seven orchestra conductors to perform a piece by Maurice Ravel, Introduction et allegro.
 Pour harpe, flûte clarinette et quatuor composed in 1905.
-The piece is interpreted and translated again and again by the gestures, faces, tensions that each of the seven bodies directs to their orchestra.
-Vetturi with this performance dialogues with the ‘900 musical tradition, thus references to the Cage of 4’33 ‘(1952) and Thirty Pieces for Five Orchestras (1981) are explicit.
-However, the artist shifts these gestures with her orchestra extended over time. he performance focus on the performers’ body and the relationship between this body and the environment.
-As Katharina Holderegger writes: the conductors let Maurice Ravel’s soundtrack slide in and out of their body simultaneously, turning the grey and blunt notes into something incomprehensibly subjective.
+The score is interpreted and translated again and again by the gestures, faces, tensions that each of the seven bodies directs to their orchestra.
+Vetturi, with this performance dialogues with the ‘900 musical tradition, thus references to the Cage of 4’33 ‘(1952) and Thirty Pieces for Five Orchestras (1981) are explicit.
+However, the artist shifts these gestures with her orchestra extended over time.
+The performance focus on the performers’ body and the relationship between this body and the environment.
+As Katharina Holderegger writes: the conductors let Maurice Ravel’s soundtrack slide in and out of their bodies simultaneously, turning the grey and blunt notes into something incomprehensibly subjective.
 The performance is part of a cycle of works dedicated to the figure of the conductor whose previous stages are: Orchestra.
 Studio #1 (MACRO, Rome, 2012) and Orchestra.
 Studio #2 (Walking on the public site, Geneva, 2016).

 Curated by: Lorenzo Balbi

 Promoted by: Istituzione Bologna Musei MAMbo Museo d’Arte Contemporanea

 Premiered at: Teatro Comunale Bologna – Main Event Art City